Understand the terminology on our dashboard

 Understand the result codes within your report

-- "ok" - all is ok, server is saying that it’s ready to receive letter to this address and no tricks are detected.
+"ok" - all is ok, The server is saying that it’s ready to receive a letter to this address and no tricks are detected.

-- "smtp_error" - answer of smtp server is invalid or server is responding with some internal error.
+"smtp_error" - an answer of the SMTP server is invalid or the server is responding with some internal error.

-- "unknown_email" - server is saying that the delivery was failed and email do not exist.
+"unknown_email" - server is saying that the delivery was failed and email does not exist.

-- "relay_error" - delivery fail because of some relaying problem.
+"relay_error" - delivery fails because of some relaying problem.

-- "ok_for_all" - email server is saying that it’s ready to accept letter to any email.
+"ok_for_all" - email server is saying that it’s ready to accept a letter to any email.

-- "unknown" - email delivery fail but no information about why.
+"unknown" - email delivery fails but no information about why.

 Prefix "t_" means "temporary", "p_" means "permanent".

-"t_attempt_rejected" - it happens when the server is overloaded and temporarily reject verification process.
+"t_attempt_rejected" - it happens when the server is overloaded and temporarily reject the verification process.